ibachni/backtester_v2/adr/011-observability-minimal-metrics-and-alerts.md

 A full observability stack (Prometheus/Grafana) is excessive for local single-user development.
 Need a minimal set of high-signal metrics and alerts to diagnose performance, data gaps, and risk events.

 ## Decision
-Emit structured JSONL logs plus a limited metric set: `order_rtt`, `bars_lag`, `error_rate`, `pnl_intraday`.
-Provide three alert conditions: (1) bar gap detected, (2) order error rate above threshold, (3) daily loss halt triggered.
-Defer persistent time-series database until unattended operation becomes common.
+Emit structured JSONL logs plus a limited metric set.
+Cross-check metrics (such as events dropped, fills send and received).

 ## Consequences
 + Low overhead; easy to parse with simple scripts.